caronc/ultrasync/README.md

    # Arm your security system and only activate your perimeter sensors:
    ultrasync --scene stay

+   # Trigger the fire alarm (ComNav Only):
+   ultrasync --scene fire

+   # Trigger the medical alarm (ComNav Only):
+   ultrasync --scene medical

+   # Trigger the panic alarm (ComNav Only):
+   ultrasync --scene panic
    ```

 ## What Else Can It Do?